 Jenny lives between Sydney and the Tamar Valley near Launceston.
 She was drawn to live in Tasmania after undertaking many bushwalking trips on the island.

-Cradle Mountain Huts Walk (6-days)
+Cradle Mountain Signature Walk (6-days)

 Tasmania’s Overland Track is famous the world over and our signature trip is the way to experience it in classic style.
 Across six days, our most popular Overland experience completes the full journey from World Heritage-listed Cradle Mountain to Lake St Clair.